micharbet/CLE/doc/HOWTO.md

 ## 9. Variables

 CLE defines its own shell variables.
 The most important and interesting ones are named starting with "$CLE_*".
-There are also variables with shorter names beginning with underscore, e.g color table ($_C*) or internal $_H, $_E, etc. Command `cle env` shows values in the main variable set.
-The following is their description:
+There are also variables with shorter names beginning with underscore, e.g color table ($_C*) or internal $_H, $_E, etc.
+Command `cle env` shows values in the main variable set.
+The following is their
+descriptions:

 - `CLE_USER`  original user who first initiated the environment.
-- `CLE_D`     absolute path to folder with configuration files
 - `CLE_RC`    absolute path the CLE resource script itself
 - `CLE_RD`    path to folder containing resource files
-- `CLE_RH`    home directory part of path to resource file.
+- `CLE_D`     absolute path to _writable_ folder with configuration files
 - `CLE_TW`    custom tweak file
 - `CLE_CF`    path to configuration file
 - `CLE_WS`    contains workstation's hostname on remote session